BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 when needed, and call into the corresponding HW submodule "event|task runner" whenever its event time is reached.

-Note that several HW submodules may be scheduled to run in the same µs.
+Note that several HW submodules may be scheduled to run in the same microsecond.
-In this case, they will be handled in different "delta cycles" in that same µs.
+In this case, they will be handled in different "delta cycles" in that same microsecond.
-Each timer|event has a given priority, and therefore will always be called in the same order relative to other HW events which may be schedule in the same µs.<br>
+Each timer|event has a given priority, and therefore will always be called in the same order relative to other HW events which may be schedule in the same microsecond.<br>
-Note also, that any HW submodule may schedule a new event to be called in the same µs in which it is running.
+Note also, that any HW submodule may schedule a new event to be called in the same microsecond in which it is running.
 This can be done for any purpose, like for example to deffer a sideeffect of writing to a register from a SW thread into the HW models thread.
 When they do so, their "event|task runner" will be called right after in the